Why you should visit Münster!

 A versatile leisure programme is assured when visiting Münster.
 After a trip through its shops and history and enjoying the delights of art and culture, Münster’s restaurants extend their warm welcome: traditional pubs in the Kuhviertel, the so-called cow district, the new promenade by the Kreativkai near Halle Münsterland, old established inns and en vogue night clubs promise fun in the city, no matter whether day or night.

 Even those keen on nature and sports get their money’s worth in Münster.
 In the middle of the city the promenade, the Aasee lake, and the Canal are ideal for jogging, cycling or skating.
 The most wonderful cycling tours tend to start in the city centre and take you far out into the green Münsterland.
 Friends of water sports can rent a canoe and drift on the idyllic river Werse, or sail around Aasee.

 Münster’s leisure offerings are a genuine added value for any event.
-After all, these very endless possibilities are the reason why a conference easily turns into a week’s stay, and why people enjoy coming back time and time again.
+After all, these very endless possibilities are the reason why a Congress easily turns into a week’s stay, and why people enjoy coming back time and time again.